lifelongrun/learn/Basic_information_literacy/Practice.md

 The database is like a repository that stores all digital items like e-books, paper, videos, music, photo and other information that people can reach on the internet.
 It's diverse, but mainly providing video a visual space to show people some specific information and it's usually paid and has a piece of huge information inside.
 The best source for scholarly peer-reviewed articles is the Journal database, and when I need to know something more scholarly, I have to access the scholar database through the library instead of just searching some web pages.
 So when I'm doing research and want to increase the credibility of my experiment, I will refer to the database. **(submitted)**

-## Week 3 - Searching: Finding the right tools to meet your information need
+## Week 3 - Searching: Finding the right tools to meet your information need:heavy_check_mark:

 **Learning Objectives**: